-A policy to restrict access to children while they are under the CM's care.
+A policy to restrict access to children while they are in the CM.

 Parents entrust their precious, priceless children into our care, believing that we will do all we can to protect the children from any form of harm.
 Today's world has many people who would like to harm children.
-This policy restricts access to the children to only those who have been "approved" by our screening, and application process.
+This policy restricts access to the children to only those who have been "approved" by the CM screening, and application process.